 Carpet Beetle Larvae Found in Basement.

 QUESTION: I am hoping that you can help me identify a bug that I found in my basement carpet the other day.
-The best description that I can give is that it took the shape of a seed and it was red in appearance.
+It was shaped like a seed and red in appearance.
 It was hard like a shell, and when I broke the shell it oozed a clear liquid, and you could see ridges in the shell that resembled a worm.
 There were no legs, but it was burrowed in the carpet.
 I would appreciate any help that you can give me.

 Carpet beetles are considered to be a fabric pest, but adults are often found inside, feeding on flower pollen.
 Carpet beetle larvae will often feed on dead animal materials, hair, fur, hides and horns, as well as woolen materials.

-For questions and a comprehensive inspection of your home by a trained Orkin Pest Specialist call your local Orkin Branch Office.
+For questions and a comprehensive inspection of your home by a trained Orkin Pest Specialist, call us today.

 Our Pest Library